stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 contributed much of the prejudice.
 The bizarre collection, besides a host of standard works which Mr. Merritt was not too alarmed to envy, embraced nearly all the cabbalists, daemonologists, and magicians known to man; and was a treasure-house of lore in the doubtful realms of alchemy and astrology.
-Hermes Trismegistus in Mesnard&rsquo;s edition, the   Turba Philosophorum,
+Hermes Trismegistus in Mesnard's edition, the   Turba Philosophorum,
-Geber&rsquo;s   Liber Investigationis,   and Artephius&rsquo;   Key of Wisdom   all were there; with the cabbalistic   Zohar,   Peter Jammy&rsquo;s set of Albertus Magnus, Raymond Lully&rsquo;s   Ars Magna et Ultima   in Zetzner&rsquo;s edition, Roger Bacon&rsquo;s Thesaurus Chemicus,   Fludd&rsquo;s   Clavis Alchimiae,   and Trithemius&rsquo;   De Lapide Philosophico   crowding them close.
+Geber's   Liber Investigationis,   and Artephius'   Key of Wisdom   all were there; with the cabbalistic   Zohar,   Peter Jammy's set of Albertus Magnus, Raymond Lully's   Ars Magna et Ultima   in Zetzner's edition, Roger Bacon's Thesaurus Chemicus,   Fludd's   Clavis Alchimiae,   and Trithemius'   De Lapide Philosophico   crowding them close.
 Mediaeval Jews and Arabs were represented in profusion, and Mr. Merritt turned pale when, upon taking down a fine volume conspicuously labelled as the   Qanoon-e-Islam,   he found it was in truth the forbidden   Necronomicon   of the mad